Iowa State vs. Clemson Cheez-It Bowl NCAA Football Odds, Plays and Insights | December 29, 2021

 Over/Under Insights

-- Iowa State and its opponents have gone over the current 45.5-point total in eight of 11 games this season.
+- Iowa State's games this season have gone over 45.5 points eight of 11 times.

 - Clemson's games have gone over 45.5 points in six of 12 chances this season.

-- The two teams combine to score 59.6 points per game, 14.1 more than the over/under in this contest.

-- This contest's over/under is 9.9 points greater than the 35.6 these two squads combine to allow per game this season.
+- This contest's over/under is 9.9 points above the 35.6 these two squads combine to surrender per game this season.

 - Cyclones games this season feature an average total of 53.1 points, a number 7.6 points higher than Wednesday's over/under.